werls/learning-shaders/README.md

 # Learning Shaders

-A collection of links for anyone looking to start learning to code shaders.
+A collection of links for anyone who wants to learn how to code shaders.

 ## Websites